2012 Summer Paralympics: Participating National Paralympic Committees

 London 2012 had the largest number of athletes and participating nations of any Paralympic Games before.
-A total of 4,302 athletes from 164 countries competed in the Games.
-This represented an increase of 291 athletes and 18 countries from the 2008 Games, which had 4,011 athletes from 146 countries.
+A total of 4,243 athletes from 164 countries competed in the Games.
+This represented an increase of 291 athletes and 18 countries from the 2008 Games, which had 3,952 athletes from 146 countries.

 Fourteen countries made their Paralympic debut: Antigua and Barbuda, Brunei, Cameroon, Comoros, the Democratic Republic of the Congo, Djibouti, the Gambia, Guinea-Bissau, Liberia, Mozambique, North Korea, San Marino, the Solomon Islands and the US Virgin Islands.
 Trinidad and Tobago returned to the Games for the first time since 1988.

 Andorra made its debut in the Summer Paralympics, having already made three appearances at the Winter Paralympics.
 Malawi, which would have been making its debut at the Games, and Botswana, were both due to send delegations but withdrew hours before the opening ceremony citing a lack of government funds.

 The following National Paralympic Committees sent delegations to compete:

+Number of athletes by National Paralympic Committees (by alphabetical order)

 Sports

 The programme of the 2012 Summer Paralympics featured events in 20 sports.
 The number of events in each sport is noted in parentheses.